 Aspect Details Site Access During construction, the site access will be via the Mountain access road.
-Construction Corridor A 20 m wide corridor is required to provide flexibility for the trail builders to respond to any unforeseen construction constraints.
-Construction Pre-construction Pre-construction Program and Pre-construction activities will comprise: Activities establishment of site boundary; marking significant vegetation to be retained and no-go zones; erection of site signage and traffic controls (where required); flagging exact trail alignment using pin flags to mark the edges of the trail for construction; and mobilisation of machinery, equipment and construction materials to site.
-Beginner MTB Trail Construction activities will comprise the following: vegetation clearing within the trail corridor to expose bare earth excess cut vegetation to be spread into the surrounding heath and used for rehabilitation of exposed soil on the trail edges o topsoil and vegetation sods are to be stockpiled close to the trail tread; cut into the slope using a mini excavator and excavate the soil to achieve the appropriate depth of bench; remove loose rocks, roots and compact the trail; back slope the batter, ensuring outslope and appropriate drainage; define the trail line using rocks, logs and other obstacles; and re-instate the verge areas, topsoil and preserved vegetation sods.
-Beginner Skills Park and Jumps Park Construction activities will comprise the following: Construction activities will comprise the following: • earthworks; and construction of manmade features.
-Construction of manimade leadures.
-Post-construction Post-construction activities will comprise: rehabilitation in accordance with the Rehabilitation Management Plan; demobilisation of plant and machinery; and site clean-up.
-Refer to the site plans included in Appendix B .

-Machinery, Plant and Construction vehicles and plant will include (but not limited to):

-Equipment Mini excavator;
+Construction Corridor A 20 m wide corridor is required to provide flexibility for the trail builders to respond to any -. unforeseen construction constraints.
+Construction Pre-construction activities will comprise: Program and establishment of site boundary; Activities marking significant vegetation to be retained and no-go zones; erection of site signage and traffic controls; flagsing quart trail alignment using pin flags to more the adapt of the trail for flagging exact trail alignment using pin flags to mark the edges of the trail for construction; construction; a survey for Ranunculus anemoneus (Anemone Buttercup) is to be undertaken during the trail alignment/flagging stage; and mobilisation of machinery, equipment and construction materials to site.
+Construction activities will comprise the following: vegetation clearing (50 m increments) within the trail corridor to expose bare earth excess cut vegetation to be spread into the surrounding heath and used for rehabilitation of exposed soil on the trail edges topsoil and vegetation sods are to be stockpiled close to the trail tread; • cut into the slope using a mini excavator and excavate the soil to achieve the appropriate depth of bench; remove loose rocks, roots and compact the trail; back slope the batter, ensuring outslope and appropriate drainage; define the trail line using rocks, logs and other obstacles; and re-instate the verge areas, topsoil and preserved vegetation sods.
+Post-construction activities will comprise: rehabilitation in accordance with the Rehabilitation Management Plan; demobilisation of plant and machinery; and • site clean-up.
+Machinery, Plant and Construction vehicles and plant will include (but not limited to): Equipment Mini excavator; Motorised wheelbarrows; Out of hilder Quad bikes; Duran turale (to end from stocknike sites): Dump trucks (to and from stockpile sites); 4WD vehicles; Side by cide vehicles; Side-by-side vehicles; and Handtools (i.e. chainsaws and brush-cutters).
+Stockpile Sites Temporary stockpiles will be required along the trail alignment for the effective management Stockpile Sites of gravel, soil and vegetation.

-Motorised wheelbarrows;

-Quad bikes;

-Dump trucks (to and from stockpile sites);

-4 wd vehicles;

-Side-by-side vehicles; and

-Handtools (i.e. chainsaw and brush-cutters).

-Stockpile Sites Temporary stockpiles will be required along the trail alignment for the effective management of gravel, soil and vegetation.
 These stockpiles will be located within pre-disturbed areas, on relatively flat land, away from watercourses and avoid native vegetation.
-If required, a temporary stockpile site may be located within the proposed Skills Park area at the bottom of the Ballroom ski run (refer Appendix B).
 Excess materials from construction will be located within the main stockpile area within the resort (Appendix B).
 Access to these locations will be restricted to KT staff and contractors.
 Soil stockpiles will be managed in accordance with the Soil Stockpile Guidelines for the Resort Areas of Kosciuszko National Park, version 1.0 (OEH 2017) (Soil Stockpile Guidelines) and SEMP (Appendix C).

-Site Facilities and There will be no site compound within the construction corridor.
-Amenities will be available at

-Compound the Merritts Mountain House.

-Project Timing Construction is anticipated to commence in summer 2022, and will take approximately 6 weeks to complete.
+Site Facilities and Compound There will be no site compound within the construction corridor.
+Amenities will be available at the Merritts Mountain House.
+Construction timing Construction of the Project is anticipated to commence during the summer of 2022/23, and 3 will take approximately 6 weeks to complete.
+The trail construction works must cease by 30 April, with rehabilitation and stabilisation works able to continue until 30 May.
+Construction must not commence when snow is located on the trail corridor and machinery must not be used to remove snow from areas containing native vegetation.
 Working Hours The working hours for construction will be stipulated in the conditions of consent.